lgarron/lockfile-mutex/README.md

 ## Intermediate directories

 Note that `lockfile-mutex` will create intermediate directories to a lockfile if needed.
-To avoid debuggin issues and edge cases, these intermediate directories are *not* cleaned afterwards.
+To avoid debugging issues and edge cases, these intermediate directories are *not* cleaned afterwards.